-2.12 Four wheel drive Fleet Vehicles may only be driven by those persons who have completed an approved four wheel drive training course delivered by a registered training organisation.
+2.12 Four wheel drive Fleet Vehicles may only be driven off road by those persons who have completed an approved four wheel drive training course delivered by a registered training organisation.

 2.13 Before driving a Fleet Vehicle, drivers must make themselves familiar with the features of the Fleet Vehicle.